2. Installation¶

 source $HOME/.bashrc

-Depending on how you installed Python, sudo
+Depending on how you installed Python, you might need administrator privileges

-The second command (init_emulsion
+The second command (init_emulsion) initializes command-line

 completion (available with a bash shell, under Linux or MacOS), which allows

-key to get suggestions on what is expected (options,
+to use TAB key to get suggestions on what is expected (options,

 files, parameters…) in the command.
-It also creates (or modifies)

 Open a terminal (“Command Prompt” or “Windows Power Shell”), then type: